 and updates the projection matrix of $A$ with respect to these two subspaces by

-If $\tilde m> k_{\min}$, we form the orthonormal basis matrices of the new $\tilde m$-dimensional $\UU$ and $\VV$ and the corresponding projection matrix of $A$ by
+If $\widetilde m> k_{\min}$, we form the orthonormal basis matrices of the new $\widetilde m$-dimensional $\UU$ and $\VV$ and the corresponding projection matrix of $A$ by

-with $\widetilde U_{\tilde m}$ and $\widetilde V_{\tilde m}$ defined by \eqref{selected}.
-In this way, the $k_{\rm new}$-dimensional restarting subspaces contain approximate left and right singular subspaces associated with all available approximate singular values clustered at $\tau$.
-Whenever $m<k_{\max}$ considerably, the new thick-restart IPJDSVD is expected to substantially outperform the standard thick-restart JDSVD in terms of the outer iterations.
+with $\widetilde U_{\widetilde m}$ and $\widetilde V_{\widetilde m}$ defined by \eqref{selected}.
+In this way, the $k_{\rm new}$-dimensional restarting subspaces contain approximate left and right singular vectors associated with all available approximate singular values clustered at $\tau$.
+Consequently, whenever $m<k_{\max}$ considerably, the new thick-restart JDSVD-V is expected to substantially outperform the standard thick-restart JDSVD in terms of the outer iterations.